sanggonlee/not_so_impressive_go/asyncwriter/README.md

 **THIS PACKAGE WAS NOT INTENDED TO BE USED IN PRODUCTION CODE.**

-This package shouldn't be used or used only for very rare use cases.
+This package shouldn't be used or used only for some rare use cases.
 To give a good rule of thumb, here is the benchmark result:

 ```
+$ go test -bench=. -run=XXX -benchtime=10s

-BenchmarkAsyncMultiWriter_Write_3_writers-8        51506             21142 ns/op
+BenchmarkAsyncMultiWriter_Write_3_writers-8       596774             21188 ns/op
-BenchmarkMultiWriter_Write_3_writers-8            121980             13687 ns/op
+BenchmarkMultiWriter_Write_3_writers-8            595705             18871 ns/op
-BenchmarkAsyncMultiWriter_Write_18_writers-8       14233             82911 ns/op
-BenchmarkMultiWriter_Write_18_writers-8            20636             68919 ns/op
+BenchmarkAsyncMultiWriter_Write_8_writers-8       150171             66789 ns/op
+BenchmarkMultiWriter_Write_8_writers-8            267482             63881 ns/op
-BenchmarkAsyncMultiWriter_Write_20_writers-8       17862             74831 ns/op
+BenchmarkAsyncMultiWriter_Write_20_writers-8       76065            227821 ns/op
-BenchmarkMultiWriter_Write_20_writers-8            18820             78882 ns/op
+BenchmarkMultiWriter_Write_20_writers-8            72504            175907 ns/op
 ```

-i.e. It might be worth using if you're writing to **20 or more** writers.
+i.e. It might be worth using if you're writing to around **8 or more** writers.
+Also it depends on the amount of data each writer writes.